humaidmaa/DS_Research_Energy/README.md

 # DS_Research_Energy
 Description :

+There are two projects in this repo with EDA and data visualization:

-The aim of this task is to load metadata file in an interactive way and to analyze weather influence on electricity consumption
+1) analyzing weather influence on electricity consumption (python)

-Steps :

-1) User interactive data loading

-2) Data preprocessing

-3)  Visualization the data for insights
+2) study on cars fuel consumption